Diving Into the Fascinating Life of a Lobster Mother

-As lobster lovers, we don't only want to give you the best information possible about how tasty lobsters can be.
-We also want to provide a better understanding of the lobster as a species.
-Why?
-Because understanding leads to respect, which helps us all to better care for lobster populations and habitats.
-This will ensure that we can continue to enjoy them well into the future.
+As lobster lovers, we’re always working to share the best information about how nutritional and tasty lobsters can be, but we also want to provide folks with a better understanding of how lobsters live and what we do to keep them sustainable.
+Because when we care for lobster populations, we all can continue to enjoy lobsters well into the future.

-How to Tell if a Lobster is a Female
+How to tell if a lobster is female

 - A female lobster tail is larger than a male lobster tail.
 This is because a female must have room to carry eggs.

-Several female lobster's actually mate with one alpha lobster.
-Like many animals, when male lobsters encounter one another, sometimes in large groups, they will fight for dominance.
-They do this by locking together in an attempt to crush one another’s claws.
-This can, and often does, involve more than two lobsters.
-The claw fight can last for days.
-The male lobster that prevails will mate with the female lobsters in the surrounding area.
+Several female lobsters will mate with one alpha lobster (bow chica wow-wow).
+In a group of lobsters, the males will fight for dominance by locking together in an attempt to crush one another’s claws.
+This can, and often does, involve more than two lobsters at a time and can last for days.
+The last male lobster standing (swimming?) will then mate with as many female lobsters in the surrounding area as he can.

-This is a video of a female lobster finding warm water to begin releasing her eggs:
+Video: Female lobster searches for warm water to begin releasing her eggs:

 Fully understanding the life journey of any creature is an important part of harvesting them sustainably and ethically.
 At Maine Lobster Now, we are dedicated to protecting the Maine lobster populations and keeping their habitats healthy.
 Our live lobsters are wild-caught sustainably off the coast of Maine.
 Love lobster?
 Don’t miss out on enjoying fresh lobster right at home with your friends and family.